lakkshh/Tomato-Disease-Classification/README.md

 - Optimizations
     - Downloaded and added images to the existing dataset to make it more robust
     - Built a tensorflow input pipeline and created equal sized 32 batches to handle the large dataset and optimize performance
-    - Used concepts of caching, shuffling and prefetching to optimize the tensorflow input pipeline performace while handling the large dataset
+    - Used concepts of caching, shuffling and prefetching to optimize the tensorflow input pipeline performance while handling the large dataset
-    - Applied Data Augmentation to generate new training examples from exisiting training set using transformations like Flipping and Roation to prevent overfitting and increase robustibility
+    - Applied Data Augmentation to generate new training examples from existing training set using transformations like Flipping and Roation to prevent overfitting and increase robustibility

-### I/O Screenshots
+### I/O Screenshots (Web App)
 - Home Page Layout
 ![Layout 1](https://i.ibb.co/XzwxQkm/1-Home-Page-Layout-1.png "Layput 1")
 ![Layout 2](https://i.ibb.co/c3CJsHR/2-Home-Page-Layout-2.png "Layput 2")